egonw/commons-dws-public/vault/fundings.experiment.mvisani.md

 # Draft
 ## About This Project
 The Earth Metabolome Initiative aims to identify and protect the chemistry of Life.
-The largely unexplored metabolic diversity, which is rapidly disappearing due to species extinction, is vital for human health, nutrition.
-In order to uncover and protect this essential natural resource, this initiative launches a worldwide sampling and digitization project that will encourage cooperation.
+The largely unexplored metabolic diversity, which is rapidly disappearing due to species extinction, is vital for human health and nutrition.
+In order to uncover and protect this essential natural resource, this initiative has launched a worldwide sampling and digitization project that will encourage cooperation.
 Our goals include protecting biodiversity, advancing life sciences, and assisting human society by developing sustainable solutions through the creation of an open, accessible, and interoperable Earth Metabolome Knowledge Base and faster global metabolome discovery.

 ## What is the context of this research?
 The Earth's metabolic diversity, fundamental to biosphere processes, faces an alarming decline as species disappear.
 The Earth Metabolome Initiative responds to this crisis with a collaborative, global effort to sample and digitize this diversity, creating resources and technologies for accelerated metabolome discovery.